 This is a perfect recipe to put your energy into when you need a distraction.
 Because it's simple, it won't stress you out.
 Though it tastes excellent for breakfast or brunch, it's also the perfect snack food.
 So stress bake at whatever time works for you.

-If you've ever made any recipe for banana bread before, you'll know this is a great way to put those overripe bananas that are on your counter to use instead of throwing them in your garbage bin.
-If you have strawberries that are on their last leg, don't throw them out either.
+If you've ever made any recipe for banana bread before, you'll know this is the best way to use those overripe bananas on your counter up instead of throwing them in the garbage.
+If you have strawberries that are on their last leg, don't toss them out either.

 Roasting this fruit is a great way to revitalize it.
 It intensifies the flavor and brings out the sweetness, especially when you add the vanilla bean to your pot.
 McGarry recommends making an extra batch of roasted strawberries, because they're so good you'll be tempted to eat a whole batch before you even throw them into your loaf mix.